Foreign tax relief

 UK residents are usually able to claim a credit for foreign taxes suffered on overseas income or gains that are taxable in the United Kingdom.
 This is either under an applicable tax treaty or UK unilateral relief.
 In some circumstances, the taxpayer can elect for the foreign tax to be deducted from the taxable amount in the United Kingdom as an alternative to having a credit for the foreign tax suffered.

-The rules relating to non-doms were due to change at 6 April 2017.
-Please see the Significant developments section for a summary of the proposed changes.
+The rules relating to non-doms changed from 6 April 2017.
+Please see the Significant developments section for a summary of the changes.

-The charge is in addition to the tax liability arising on the income and gains remitted to the United Kingdom.
-As the GBP 30,000/50,000 is a tax (on either income or capital depending on the funds nominated), it should be accepted as income tax or CGT by other jurisdictions for the purposes of tax treaties.
-The position for United States (US) citizens has recently been finalised, the US Internal Revenue Service (IRS) has confirmed that the remittance basis charge is a creditable foreign tax.
+The remittance basis charge is in addition to the tax liability arising on the income and gains remitted to the United Kingdom.
+As the GBP 30,000/60,000 is a tax (on either income or capital depending on the funds nominated), it should be accepted as income tax or CGT by other jurisdictions for the purposes of tax treaties.
+In respect of United States (US) citizens, the US Internal Revenue Service (IRS) has confirmed that the remittance basis charge is a creditable foreign tax.

 All UK residents with Swiss bank accounts (both UK domiciled and non-UK domiciled) should obtain professional advice.